seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ## Stakeholder: Regan

-Regan Stambaugh on Wednesday April 23rd at 6:30pm.
+We met with Regan Stambaugh on Wednesday April 23rd at 6:30pm.
 Regan is a student athlete, upcoming team captain, SEPC leader, Singer and Rising 4th year Grinnell College student.

 ### Feedback

 #### Description of Test Session

 We treated the test session similarly to the prototype sessions where we followed a sandbox approach but this time with the docs as the supplementary material to communicate steps.
 Generally, Regan did not use the docs and we only provided a few nudges in certain directions for features not fully implemented (for example: verification code at the time was hard coded to 123456 so we let her know that).
+We showed her iOS first, then Android.

 #### Behavoir of interacting with the documentation